Afro-Asians: Uganda

-The Americas
+Americas

 Central and South America

 In Central and South America, significant numbers of Chinese first started arriving in the mid-19th century as part of the Coolie slave trade.
 By the mid-20th century, Cuba and Peru had the largest Chinese populations.
 By the end of WWII, there were considerable high numbers of Central and South America descended from local women and Chinese fathers.
 There are also small numbers of Central and South American residents of Asian and African descent in countries like Puerto Rico, Haiti and the Dominican Republic.

 Cuba

-About 120,000 Cantonese coolies, all males, entered Cuba under contract for 80 years; most did not marry, but Hung Hui (1975:80) cites there was a frequency of sexual activity between black women and Cantonese coolies.
+About 120,000 Cantonese laborers, all males, entered Cuba under contract for 80 years; most did not marry, but Hung Hui (1975:80) cites there was a frequency of sexual activity between black women and Cantonese coolies.
 According to Osberg (1965:69) the free Chinese conducted the practice of buying slave women and freeing them expressly for marriage.
 In the 19th and 20th centuries, Chinese men (Cantonese) engaged in sexual activity with both White and Black Cuban women and from such relations many children were born.

 In the 1920s an additional 30,000 Cantonese and small groups of Japanese also arrived; both immigrations were exclusively male and there was rapid intermarriage with white, black and mulato populations.
 The CIA World Factbook Cuba, in 2008, claimed a population of 114,240 Chinese-Cubans, with only 300 being pure Chinese.

-In the study of genetic origin, admixture and asymmetry in maternal and paternal human lineages in Cuba, thirty-five Y-chromosome SNPs were typed in the 132 male individuals of the Cuban sample.
-The study does not include any people with some Chinese ancestry.
-All the samples were White and Black Cubans.
-Two out of 132 male sample belong to East Asian Haplogroup O2, which is found in significant frequencies among Cantonese people, is found in 1.5% of the Cuban population.
+In the 1920s, an additional 30,000 Chinese arrived; the immigrants were exclusively male.
+In 1980, 4000 Chinese lived there, but by 2002, only 300 pure Chinese were left.

+1.6% of Cuban population have direct East Asian male paternal ancestor.

 One of Cuba's most known Afro-Asians is the artist Wifredo Lam.

 Haiti

 In Haiti, there is a sizable percentage within the minority who are of Asian descent.
 Haiti is also home to Marabou peoples, a half African and half East Indian people who descent from East Indian immigrants who arrived from other Caribbean nations, such Martinique and Guadeloupe and African slave descendants.
 Most present-day descendants of the original Marabou are mostly of African in ancestry.

 The country also has a sizable Chinese-Haitian population.
-One of the country's most notable Afro-Asians is the late painter Edouard Wah who was born to an Afro-Haitian mother and a Chinese immigrant father.
-There are a small number of residents that have Japanese ancestry as well.
+One of the country's most notable Afro-Asians is painter Edouard Wah who was born to an Afro-Haitian mother and a Chinese immigrant father.